corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 ### Code
 Most important in the integration is the `AggregateHandler` implementation.
 This component governs how the aggregate is interacted with.
 Fundamentally the only requirement which should be satisfied is that it implements the `IAggregateHandler` interface.
 In practice however there is a whole lot that is going on in this area, and there are two base implementations we can build upon; the `BaseAggregateHandler`, and `TransactionalAggregateHandler`.
 The latter is derived from the former, but with additional guarantees about concurrent access of aggregates.

+> Some of the things the `BaseAggregateHandler` takes care of are l